 Opening a bank account

 Expats can either open a resident or non-resident bank account in Spain.
-Non-resident accounts can be held in foreign currencies and normally have higher fees, while resident accounts tend to offer more services, have higher interest rates and lower commissions.
+Non-resident accounts hold foreign currencies and normally have higher fees, while resident accounts usually offer more services and have higher interest rates and lower commissions.
 Resident accounts can only be opened by those with a Spanish tax identification number or Número de Identificación de Extranjeros (NIE).

 ATMs and credit cards

 Alternatively, currency exchange offices (cambio) can be found at most airports and in most tourist areas.
-The exchange rates they tend to offer are less attractive than those provided by banks.
+The exchange rates they typically offer are less attractive than those provided by banks.

 Debit and credit cards are widely accepted in Spain, although transaction charges will apply if using an international debit or credit card.